Simulation Modeling – Monte Carlo how to reference

 Putting Monte Carlo Simulation Models to work

-produce something as powerful and elegant as a profitability distribution for a hedging strategy.
-Which becomes useful when you have a board presentation and need something intuitive and powerful to show.
+produce something as powerful and elegant as a profitability distribution for the fuel hedging strategy for a leading airline.
+Which becomes useful when you have a board presentation and need something intuitive, relevant and powerful to show.

 Simulation Models – Monte Carlo Simulation Objectives